BradWhittington/thinkbetter.co.za/src/site/index.md

 - Structure teams and processes for effective focus & delivery
 - Act as a thinking partner / outside perspective
 - Build cultures of growth, mentorship, and accountability
+- Interview potential hires to be another perspective, and validate fit
 - Perform technical due diligence on prospective investments
 - Perform technical capability review on prospective suppliers